LinuxChristian/pyNetto/README.md

 You have in total (DKK) spent,
 6444.75

-On average you spend 292.94 per shopping trip
+On average you spend 292.94 DKK per shopping trip

 Your most purchased product is, product              amount  price